 The resulting constant probability of subsequent missiles missing (1-hitting) a target seems to only result if you count hitting an aircraft a second time as a successful strike.

+I’m visualizing all of the missiles being fired in a single volley rather than a series of independent missile launches.